Travel tips » Istanbul’s Grand Bazaar: curiosities and tips

 • Örücüler Kapısı (near the tram stop coming from Eminönu neighborhood);

-• Mahmut Pasa Kapısı Kapısı, next to the tram stop coming from Sirkeci neighborhood.
+• Mahmut Pasa Kapısı Kapısı (next to the tram stop coming from the Sirkeci neighborhood).

-The Grand Bazaar is open from 9am to 7pm Monday to Saturday, with some small shops starting even earlier at 8.30am.
-It’s closed on Sundays.
+The Grand Bazaar is open from 09:00-19:00, Monday to Saturday, with some small shops starting even earlier at 8:30.
+Closed on Sundays.
 The best time to shop is before lunchtime, with the afternoon market extremely busy.

 How to get to the Grand Bazaar by car

-If you’ve decided to go to Istanbul for a big shopping spree in the Grand Bazaar, it’s advisable to do so by car, not only for the advantages it offers in terms of luggage space, but also because of the possibility to stop off on the way whenever necessary.
+If you’ve decided to go to Istanbul for a big shopping spree in the Istanbul Grand Bazaar, it’s advisable to do so by car, not only for the advantages it offers in terms of luggage space, but also because of the possibility to stop off on the way whenever you need to.

-In addition to the road and bridge tax you have to pay on Bulgarian territory, you will need to purchase an HGS sticker stamp when entering the Turkish national territory.
-It can be obtained by paying 35 Turkish Lira (TL) at any post office (PTT) and, after being placed on the windshield, can be read by the marked toll gates.
+In addition to the road and bridge toll that you have to pay on Bulgarian territory, you need to buy an HGS sticker stamp when you enter the country.
+This is obtained by paying 35 Turkish lira (TL) at any post office (PTT) and, after being placed on the windshield, can be read by the marked toll gates.

-👉 If you want to travel to Istanbul by car so that you have enough space to shop in the Grand Bazaar, use the flexible services of Enterprise Rent-a-Car Romania and rent one of the wagon-class cars with generous luggage storage.
+👉 If you want to travel to Istanbul by car so that you have enough space to shop in the Grand Bazaar, use the flexible services of Enterprise Rent-a-Car Romania and rent one of the wagon class cars with generous luggage storage space.

 What to buy in Istanbul’s Grand Bazaar

 Although the comprehensive market seems to have something for everyone, only certain shops are worth visiting and only certain products are worth buying.
-We’ve put together a few tips on the most sought-after and quality-worthy goods to inspire you on your future purchases.
+As inspiration for your future purchases in the Istanbul Grand Bazaar, we’ve put together some tips on the most sought-after and quality-worthy goods.

 Jewelry in gold, silver, precious and semi-precious stones